Cillian-Collins/BetterPasswords/README.md

 Step 5: Copy the final result from "Password.txt" and memorize your new password.

+# BetterPasswords - C (Binaries/Executables)

+It's possible to compile our BetterPasswords project into an executable using our C code.
+Simply follow the steps below:

+Step 1: Download our BetterPasswords.c file.

+Step 2: Compile the C file into an executable.

+Step 3: Run the file & enter your weak password (you may be re-prompted depending on your input).

+Step 4: Copy your new password!

 # BetterPasswords - About

 The BetterPasswords project was launched on the 24th of February 2017 and is aimed to increase the security of passwords.